 - Place the different layers in a pot.

-WATCH HOW TO PREPARE THIS CHIA AND FLAX SEED PUDDING WITH HOMEMADE JAM AND ALMOND BUTTER (41 sec)
+WATCH HOW TO MAKE THIS CHIA AND FLAX SEED PUDDING WITH HOMEMADE JAM AND ALMOND BUTTER (41 sec)

 Advice on preparation